rootVIII/pdfinverter/README.md

 Unfortunately page links are not preserved.

+A 2-3 page pdf will invert very quickly.
+However a 400 page PDF may take 3-4 minutes.

 A small/simple Python script is used (instead of ImageMagick) for creating the output PDF after editing.
 It uses the system's Python2 interpreter with NSImage/Quartz libs.
 This may cause the Python launcher to open in the Dock while the program is running.

 The GUI is developed with Golang QT bindings: